What influences human performance and safety in the workplace?

 Our first-class support structure will ensure that you aren’t alone in your studies.
-You’ll have contact with your tutors, which could be by email, Skype, Facetime or phone call, and you can use social media and discussion boards to chat with your fellow students.
+You’ll have contact with your course coordinator throughout your course.
+This could be by email, MyAberdeen, online call, or phone.
+You can use social media and discussion boards to chat with your fellow students too.

 We provide a wide range of services to support you in your studies and beyond:

-- Careers service
+- Careers and Employability Service

 - Disability support

 - IT support